iancmcc/ouimeaux/README.rst

 Release 0.2 (April 21, 2013)
 ------------------------------
 - Fixed #1: Added ability to subscribe to motion and switch state change events.
-- Added Windows installation details to README (patch by brianpeiris)
+- Added Windows installation details to README (patch by @brianpeiris)
 - Cleaned up UDP server lifecycle so rediscovery doesn't try to start it back up.

 Release 0.1 (February 2, 2013)